Cyphrme/Coze/README.md

 UTF-16 (Javascript) has some code points out of order.
 For these systems, a small amount of additional logic is needed to correct the sort order.

 ## Binary?
 No.

 ## Why not use binary payloads like JOSE?
 Coze is designed for JSON, and JSON is designed for human readable fields.
 JSON is not designed for binary.
-Coze is however designed to refer to the digest of binary files, which is an acceptable compromise.
+Coze is designed to refer to digests, of both arbitrary binary files and cryptographic hashes, which is an acceptable compromise.

 A binary file's digest may be easily included in a coze.
 The binary itself should be transported outside of the coze.